izumi-niche/OifeyBot/README.md

 ### Running

-After downloading the source code and extracting it, go to the folder and type in the console `pip -r requirements.txt` to get the necessary libraries.
+After downloading the source code and extracting it, go to the folder and type in the console `pip install -r requirements.txt` to get the necessary libraries.

 Create a file named `token.txt` in the same folder, open it and paste your Discord Bot token there.
 Make sure there's nothing else, including no spaces or new lines.

 After all of this is done and everything is correct, use `python main.py` to run the bot.
 Type this command anytime you need to start the bot, you don't need to do all of this again.

 To register the slash commands, go to `client.py` and replace the value of `OWNER_ID` with your Discord user ID.
 Afterwards, type `o!sync` to register them to all servers.

-## License
-It can be found in the `LICENSE` file.
-Basically, just include that license and you can do whatever you want with this.